 Another move came in early 2000 into the independent bodyshop environment, but this was the final stepping stone before setting up in self employment.

-Later experience includes specialist niche areas such as plastic welding, plastic thermoforming and fibreglass work - including designing and building aftermarket accesories for TVR Chimaera's.
+Later experience includes specialist niche areas such as plastic welding, plastic thermoforming and fibreglass work - including designing and building aftermarket accesories for TVR Chimaera's as well as scale replica ride-on Junior cars and TVR wall art.

 The main aim of the business, which was started in late 2003, is to provide the best possible value for money to all customers with high quality bodywork repairs on a range of vehicle types but without the excessive big bodyshop prices.

 Insurance work simply isn't something I'm interested in, I'd rather deal with the motorist directly than insurance assessors and provide a more personal service.

 Having absolutely no dependency on insurance contracts, and being independent in this way allows each private customer to get the full attention they deserve.